Ceyeborg/pylibdmtx/README.rst

-pylibdmtx
+pylibdmtx-gs1grader
 =========
-This is a fork of pylibdmtx that adds the capability to extract extra information from decoder to grade the quality of data matrix barcodes.
+This is a fork of [pylibdmtx](https://github.com/NaturalHistoryMuseum/pylibdmtx/) that adds the capability to extract extra information from decoder to grade the quality of data matrix barcodes.

 Key changes: